Forecasters: Depression becomes Tropical Storm Michael

 “As we continue to monitor this storm’s northward path toward Florida, it is critically important that our communities have every available resource to keep everyone safe and prepared,” Scott said in a statement.

+“While the impacts are still uncertain, our area could experience increased wind activity and heavy rainfall, which could cause localized flooding and downed trees,” Tallahassee officials said in a statement.

+The city of Pensacola tweeted to residents, “be sure you have your emergency plan in place.”

-The storm was about 90 miles (145 kilometers) south of Cozumel, Mexico by mid-day Sunday.
+The storm was located by midday Sunday about 130 miles (205 kilometers) southeast of Cozumel, Mexico.

 A tropical storm warning was in effect for the Cuban provinces of Pinar del Rio and the Isle of Youth as well as the coast of Mexico from Tulum to Cabo Catoche.
 A warning indicates tropical storm conditions are expected, in this case, within 24 hours.